mandomat/jsPiBot/README.md

 # jsPiBot
-Raspberry Pi robot controlled by Ionic application and Nodejs
+Raspberry Pi robot with ultrasonic sensor controlled by Ionic application and Nodejs